marcelpetersen/mobil/wunder_collections/_apps/ubiq-fleet-efficiency.md

   title: The StreetCrowd app matches users with nearby charging stations.
 description: "<p>Most shared mobility services aren’t profitable.
 Ubiq's data-driven services address this by automating operations to ensure vehicles are in the right place, at the right time, to meet demand.
-This enables operators to increase fleet monetization and decrease operational costs.</p><p>Whatever your operational needs are, Ubiq can add value.
-This could be intelligence to help existing service teams work more effectively or, for operators looking for a more hands-off approach, Ubiq has established the StreetCrowd: Crowdsourced operations executed by citizens.</p><p>--- Solutions include: Automated Rebalancing (intelligence only or with optional StreetCrowd app), Predictive Charging (StreetCrowd app) and Dynamic Pricing ---</p>"
+This enables operators to increase revenues and decrease operational costs.</p><p>Whatever your operational needs are, Ubiq can add value.
+This could be intelligence to help existing service teams work more effectively or, for operators looking for a more hands-off approach, Ubiq has established the StreetCrowd: Crowdsourced operations executed by citizens.</p><p>--- Solutions
+  include: Automated Rebalancing (intelligence only or with optional StreetCrowd app), Predictive Charging (StreetCrowd app) and Dynamic Pricing ---</p>"
 screenshot_details:
 - screenshot: "/uploads/2020/09/21/usp-1-resized-sam-hargreaves.png"
   title: Leverage the power of the crowd to exploit the full potential of your fleet